-We now proceed to prove that the sampling method described by Algorithm \ref{adaptive-sampling} gives a distribution $\mQ$ close to $\mP$ in $\cA\cW_2$.
-Our proof relies on the existing total variation bounds of diffusion models between {\it conditional distributions} and an uniform tail estimate of SDEs.
-We need the following technical assumptions for our results.
+We now prove that the sampling method described by Algorithm \ref{adaptive-sampling} gives a distribution $\mQ$ close to $\mP$ in $\cA\cW_2$.
+Our proof relies on existing total variation bounds for conditional distributions generated by diffusion models and on a uniform tail estimate for SDEs.
+We need the following technical assumptions.